 - Choose reduced salt bread and breakfast cereals – bread is a major source of sodium in the diet.

-- Buy ‘low-salt’ (contains less than 120 mg/100 g) or ‘salt-free’ versions of commonly used foods, such as commercial sauces.
+- Choose products with low salt (less than 120 mg sodium/100 g) or ‘salt-free’ versions of commonly used foods such as baked beans, margarine, commercial sauces, preprepared meals and other foods.

 High-salt foods that should be eaten sparingly include: